flyingforks/csedov.github.io/_posts/2015-08-27-unlikely-platform.md

 This post marks the start of my journey with Jekyll and Github.
 I have edited it with some more texts.
 Would probably use this post as a guinea pig from now on.

 Another test proved to be very useful.
 I can open this post in **Byword** via **Working Copy**

+This text, in the other hand, is written by JotterPad on an Android phone, with PocketGit acting as an interface with GitHub.
+How to choose?